 - 1. Migrant workers and members of their families who are deprived of their liberty shall be treated with humanity and with respect for the inherent dignity of the human person and for their cultural identity. - 2.
 Accused migrant workers and members of their families shall, save in exceptional circumstances, be segregated from convicted persons and shall be subject to separate treatment appropriate to their status as unconvicted persons.
-Accused juvenile migrant workers and members of their families shall be separated from adults and brought as speedily as possible for adjudication. - 3.
-Any migrant worker or a member of his or her family who is detained in a State of transit or in a State of employment for violation of provisions relating to migration, shall be held, in so far as practicable, separately from convicted persons or persons detained pending trial. - 4.
-During any period of imprisonment in pursuance of a sentence imposed by a court of law, the treatment of a migrant worker or a member of his family shall be aimed at his reformation and social rehabilitation.
+Accused juvenile migrant workers and juvenile members of migrant workers' families shall be separated from adults and brought as speedily as possible for adjudication. - 3.
+Migrant workers or members of their families who are detained in a State of transit or in a State of employment for violation of provisions relating to migration, shall be held, in so far as practicable, separately from convicted persons or persons detained pending trial. - 4.
+During any period of imprisonment in pursuance of a sentence imposed by a court of law, the treatment of migrant workers or members of their families shall be aimed at their reformation and social rehabilitation.
 Juvenile offenders shall be segregated from adults and be accorded treatment appropriate to their age and legal status. - 5.
-During detention or imprisonment, migrant workers or members of their families shall enjoy the same rights as nationals to visits by members of their families. - 6.
-Whenever a migrant worker is deprived of his or her liberty, the competent authorities of the State concerned shall pay attention to the problems that may be posed for members of his or her family, in particular for spouses and minor children. - 7.
-All migrant workers and members of their families who are subjected to any form of detention or imprisonment in accordance with the law in force in the State of employment or in the State of transit shall enjoy the same rights as nationals of those States who are in the same situation. - 8.
-If a migrant worker or a member of his or her family is detained for the purpose of verifying any infraction of provisions related to migration, he or she shall not bear any costs arising therefrom.
+During detention or imprisonment, migrant workers or members of their families shall enjoy the same rights as nationals to visits by members of their families.

+- 6. Whenever migrant workers are deprived of their liberty, the competent authorities of the State concerned shall pay attention to the problems that may be posed for members of their family, in particular for spouses and minor children. - 7.
+Migrant workers and members of their families who are subjected to any form of detention or imprisonment in accordance with the law in force in the State of employment or in the State of transit shall enjoy the same rights as nationals of those States who are in the same situation. - 8.
+If migrant workers or members of their families are detained for the purpose of verifying any infraction of provisions related to migration, they shall not bear any costs arising therefrom.